Read about our staff and their research interests.

 Başak Ertür is the author of Spectacles and Specters: A Performative Theory of Political Trials (Fordham University Press, 2022) and a recipient of the Association for the Study of Law Culture and Humanities Julien Mezey Dissertation Award (2016).
 She has been awarded a Leverhulme Research Fellowship for 2022-23.
 She is the editor of Manual for Conspiracy (2011) and co-editor of Waiting for the Barbarians: A Tribute to Edward Said (2008), as well as Something Is Rotten in the State, a special issue of Theory & Event.

-Senior Lecturer Dr Ghalya Saadawi
+Senior Lecturer Dr Ghalya Saadawi on leave 2024-25

-Ghalya Saadawi teaches the MA theory module Conflicts & Negotiations as well as the CRA PhD writing workshop Critical Methods.
-She earned a PhD in Sociology from Goldsmiths where she wrote about a rethinking of the witness, art and politics the context of a neoliberal, post-Cold war Lebanon.
+Ghalya Saadawi teaches the MA theory module Conflicts & Negotiations, as well as the CRA PhD workshop Critical Methods.
+She earned a PhD in Sociology from Goldsmiths where she wrote about the figure of the witness, art and politics in the context of a neoliberal, post-Cold war Lebanon in the 1990s and 2000s.
+Her interests span Marxist critical theory, critical approaches to human rights, law and psychoanalysis, aesthetics and politics, documentary and essay film, illness and health histories, and other areas.

 Ifor Duncan is a writer, artist and inter-disciplinary researcher who focuses on political violence and watery ecosystems.
 He is Lecturer in Research Architecture at Goldsmiths, and has previously held the position of postdoctoral fellow in Environmental Humanities at the New Institute Centre for the Environmental Humanities (NICHE), Ca’ Foscari University of Venice, where he remains a research affiliate.